-Maximum
+Maximum Master Plan Allowable

-Number of DUs Master Plan Allowable GPR 3 × Site Area
+Number of DUs GPR3 x Site Area

 per ≤

-po.
-85 sqm
+development 85 sqm

-development

 In addition, URA and LTA have also identified nine areas where the cumulative effect of new developments could pose a severe strain on local infrastructure.
 These areas are Marine Parade, Joo Chiat-Mountbatten, Telok Kurau-Jalan Eunos, Balestier, Stevens-Chancery, Pasir Panjang, Kovan-How Sun, Shelford and Loyang.
 For these areas, the maximum number of DUs for all new flats1 and condominium2 developments will be based on the following formula: